pkp/pkp-docs/designing-your-journal/en/branding.md

+---
+title: Branding Your Journal - Designing Your OJS Journal
+---

 # Branding Your Journal

 Before setting up your website’s appearance on the dashboard, it might be worth taking a moment to think about what makes your journal stand out from other journals in your field of study.
 A visually appealing and well-thought-out website can contribute to your journal’s credibility.